Overview

 You must let us know reinstatement details within 10 working days of completing work.

-This notification is referenced as 'SWL 5' and is used to register reinstatements.
+This notification is referenced as 'SWL 5' and is used to register reinstatements, both interim and permanent.

 When you return the notification, please provide photographic evidence of finished reinstatements.